rsdoiel/antenna/socal_north.md

 date: 2023-10-22, from: The Round Up (Peirce College Student Newspaper)

 <p>This is the story of a 22-year-old young man who graduated from university with a bachelor’s degree, and he thought the degree could earn him</p>
-<p>The post <a rel="nofollow" href="https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students/">Mentorship program would help students be job-ready</a> appeared first on <a rel="nofollow" href="https://theroundupnews.com">The Roundup</a>.</p>
+<p>The post <a href="https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students/">Mentorship program would help students be job-ready</a> appeared first on <a href="https://theroundupnews.com">The Roundup</a>.</p>

 <https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students/?utm_source=rss&utm_medium=rss&utm_campaign=make-pierce-college-more-accessible-to-students>